Premier League hits and misses: Arsenal look tired as Tottenham run out of ideas against Newcastle

-Our writers analyse Sunday's action as Premier League leaders Arsenal drop points and pressure mounts on Leeds' Jesse Marsch...
+Our writers analyse Sunday's action as leaders Arsenal drop points, pressure mounts on Leeds' Jesse Marsch and Aston Villa look reborn after Steven Gerrard's sacking...

 Arsenal rolled into St Mary's like a side top of the table that had won eight games on the bounce.